 There are other options available to you, such as companies like Focused for Business, or IdeaSquares who run their own crowdfunding accelerators.
 Or you can work directly with these organisations on a 1-2-1 basis, where they help to connect you with lead investors and use their higher-than-average crowdfunding success rates to show that you’re more likely to gain funding.

 I’m going to make a bold prediction.
 The new guidelines for SEIS/EIS advanced assurance will provide a significant uplift in equity crowdfunding success rates across the sector.
 There are three reasons for this:

-- Companies that don’t properly prepare won’t receive advanced assurance, so they will realise they’re at a disadvantage and either choose not to campaign, or do the legwork to find lead investors.
+- Companies that don’t properly prepare won’t receive advanced assurance for SEIS/EIS, so they will realise they’re at a disadvantage and either choose not to campaign, or do the legwork to find lead investors.